Kerala model: Job opportunities and brain drain

 Despite having high standards of human development, the Kerala model ranks low in terms of industrial and economic development.
 The high rate of education combined with a small job market in the region has resulted in a brain drain, with many citizens migrating to other parts of the world, especially the Gulf States, for employment.
 A spike of young educated workers emigrating from Kerala occurred in the 1990s.
 The Kerala State Industrial Development Corporation attempted to reverse this trend by starting a number of construction projects that will provide 5 million jobs in 2011.
 In 2023, there was a significant decrease in net migration to the Gulf States due to the worsening job market in these target countries, with many workers returning to Kerala; many of them were distress returnees.
 However, the returnees face difficulties in reintegrating with the Kerala job market, as their skills were often not aligned with local needs.
 Due to financial difficulties, they also tend to accept immediate income over longer-term career growth, so they end up in low-paying jobs.

 The net decrease in worker migration has not reduced the overall emigration figure in 2023, however.
 Part of this is due to an unprecedented rise in students studying abroad, which accounted for 11.3% of the total emigration figure.

-Trade union influence and industrial challenges

-Kerala's industrial growth has often been hindered by aggressive trade union practices and left-wing political influence.
-Extortionary tactics like nookku kooli, where unions demand payment for allowing work without providing labor, along with frequent strikes, have created a challenging business environment.
-Such practices have deterred investment and contributed to difficulties in generating local employment, exemplified by conflicts faced by companies like Kitex.